gpac/signals/README.md

 * The libx265 DLL is not installed correctly.
 Copy it from ```extra/build/src/x265/bin/x86_64-w64-mingw32/libx265.dll``` to ```extra/bin```.
 * In bin/make/config.mk, remove ```-XCClinker``` and add ```-D_WIN32_WINNT=0x0501 -DWIN32_LEAN_AND_MEAN``` (introduced by SDL2)

+For cmake, make sure you have its subpackages installed.

 Finally, you can run:
 ```
 $ make